robulouski/trade-herder/README.md

 trade-herder
 ============

-Some Python scripts I wrote after cracking the shits with Excel while preparing a profit-loss summary of option trades for my tax return.
+Some Python scripts for processing trading data in various ways, mostly in relation to producing profit-loss reports.

+Mostly written so as to avoid using Excel.
+Because Excel can be annoying (and the alternatives are usually even worse).
 Got to the point where I was like, "screw spreadsheets, I'll write some scripts to do this stuff instead!"
 And here they are, in all their hacky quick and dirty goodness.

 The initial problem these scripts were written to solve was this: